 How Long Does Short Sale Remain on Credit Score?

 Hey guys, Mike from Mike Buys Houses here.
 I was recently speaking to a homeowner and she was asking me about the short sale process and specifically, how long does a short sale stay on her credit?
+If you have been thinking how long does a short sale stay on your credit then this will help you figure that out.

 Short Sale Basics